How to Save Money on Your Heating Bill?

 Smart thermostats learn your temperature preferences and establish a schedule that automatically adjusts to the most efficient, energy-saving settings based on your usage patterns and lifestyle.
 Most smart thermostats can be controlled through apps that let you review your energy usage and get personalized recommendations on how to help save energy.
 Visit our Smart Thermostats Learning Resource page to learn more.

 Maintain Your Furnace

-Your furnace will run and heat better when it’s properly maintained.
+Your furnace will run better when it’s properly maintained.
 Be sure to have it serviced annually and keep air filters free from dust and build-up.
 Typically it’s recommended to check your furnace filters on a regular basis.
 Learn how to change your furnace filter here.

 Keep Warm Air Moving

 Warm air rises, so the air near the ceiling in generally warmer than the air near the floor.
 Try operating ceiling fans clockwise to help push this warm air back to where you need it.

 Up to 35% of your home’s heat loss is through windows and doors.
 Try opening blinds and drapes on windows that have sun on them to take advantage of solar heat gains, but keep blinds closed when there is no sun on the windows to help insulate your home.

 Properly insulating exterior walls, your attic and sealing around doors and windows helps to keep cold air out and warm air in.
 Keep in mind that this is a pretty big undertaking so consider adding it to a list of home improvements you do during a renovation.

 If your furnace is in poor condition or you’re due for an upgrade, consider replacing it with a high-efficiency model with an ENERGY STARTM rating.
 Consult with a trusted HVAC advisor to be sure that you’re getting the right furnace at the right size for your home.
 Read our Ultimate Furnace Guide to learn everything you need to know.